shipping knowlege

 Arctic Shipping Route: More Than Just a 25% Shorter Journey

-Arctic Route
+Arctic Shipping Route

 China and Russia Collaborate to Develop Arctic Shipping Route